 Bonus: Join Scott’s Cheap Flights.
 We do the airfare searches for you every single day, and you’ll be able to track the prices on flights to Las Vegas regularly.
 That way, when you see a truly great deal, you’ll not only know it on sight but you’ll be able to buy it right away.

-Frequently Asked Questions about Las Vegas
+Frequently Asked Questions about Flying to Las Vegas

 Why are flights to Las Vegas so cheap?